weidongxu-microsoft/work-notes/autorest-java-v4.md

 `fluentgen` (parallel to `javagen`) to generate Fluent Lite/Premium Java code.

-`fluent-tests` to generate Fluent Java code based on genunine management swagger spec, test for compilation and conformity to expected interface.
+`fluent-tests` to generate Fluent Java code based on genuine management swagger spec, test for compilation and conformity to expected interface.